pallets/flask/docs/deploying/mod_wsgi.rst

 If your application does not run, follow this guide to troubleshoot:

-**Problem:** Application does not run, errorlog shows SystemExit ignored
+**Problem:** application does not run, errorlog shows SystemExit ignored
     You have a ``app.run()`` call in your application file that is not guarded by an ``if __name__ == '__main__':`` condition.
 Either remove that :meth:`~flask.Flask.run` call from the file and move it into a